PgBiel/elembic/src/element.typ

     // Transpose filtered(filter, apply(a, b, c)) into apply(filtered(filter, a), filtered(filter, b), filtered(filter, c))
     let i = 0
     for inner-rule in rule.rules {
-      assert(inner-rule.kind in ("set", "revoke", "reset", "cond-set", "filtered"), message: "elembic: element.filtered: can only filter apply, set, revoke, reset, filtered and cond-set rules at this moment, not '" + inner-rule.kind + "'")
+      assert(inner-rule.kind in ("show", "set", "revoke", "reset", "cond-set", "filtered"), message: "elembic: element.filtered: can only filter apply, show, set, revoke, reset, filtered and cond-set rules at this moment, not '" + inner-rule.kind + "'")

       rule.rules.at(i) = (..filtered-rule, rule: inner-rule, mode: inner-rule.at("mode", default: auto))